Commercial Lease Agreements

 Whether you are signing your first lease or getting ready for a move or a renewal, you need to have a thorough understanding of commercial leases.
-Unlike residential leases, commercial leases are very much "buyer beware."
+Commercial real property refers to non-residential property used to rent property for business or profit-generating activities.
+Unlike residential leases, commercial leases are very much “buyer beware.”
 Your rights are exactly as stated in the lease with little to no other protections.
+A commercial lease agreement clearly defines each party's rights and responsibilities.

 What Is a Commercial Lease?

 A commercial lease agreement is a contract for a business to rent an office space or other business property from a landlord.
-The term 'commercial' simply means that the lease is for business activities rather than housing.
+Commercial property refers to non-residential spaces used for business activities.
+The term ‘commercial’ simply means that the lease is for business activities rather than housing.
+Commercial leases are used to rent property for business purposes.
 A commercial tenant can be anyone from a sole proprietor with a small, growing business to a major multinational corporation.

 How Is a Commercial Lease Different from a Residential Lease?